BIM September 24, 2025

 Lumion, on the other hand, is software that is not capable of the entire BIM project cycle.
 What it does is present a comprehensive toolset for the most complicated task of the BIM process: 3D design rendering.
 Since visualization is a massive part of architecture, and since precision rendering and natural atmosphere generation play a large role in making designs attractive to clients, Lumion’s capabilities in these areas make it a valuable tool.

 Lumion is capable of working with a wide range of CAD software tools to provide 3D renderings of a project.
-Files can be imported either manually or automatically via the cloud.
+Files are imported either manually or automatically via the cloud.
 There is support for cloud synchronization with many popular design software tools, including Vectorworks, Revit, AutoCAD, and more.
 Lumion has a free student license for full-time students, while regular clients have to choose between one of two versions of Lumion with different price tags and slightly different feature sets.

 Customer ratings: